A glance at the world's deadliest quakes in past 25 years

-A magnitude 7.8 earthquake shook Turkey and Syria on Monday, killing more than 4,000 people in the two countries.
+A magnitude 7.8 earthquake shook Turkey and Syria on Monday, killing thousands of people in the two countries.
 The death toll is expected to rise as rescuers working in cold and snow look for trapped people in the rubble of toppled buildings.

 Here are some of the world’s deadliest earthquakes in the past 25 years: